 Claudio wants to offer his experiences to parents of adult children suffering from HLH and help them navigate the complicated care program and offer support in their experience.

 Stephanie Landon is a senior healthcare PR specialist with a passion for patient support, education, advocacy, and communications.
 She has nearly a decade of experience helping build programs to assist patients and their families navigate health challenges.

 In 2015, her professional and personal life collided when her son was unexpectedly diagnosed with primary Hemophagocytic Lymphohistiocytosis (HLH) at only 9 weeks old.
 He was treated at Sick Kids in Toronto, where they were able to bring his HLH into remission.
 He has since undergone two stem cell transplants; the first in 2016 (which unfortunately resulted in graft failure), and the second in 2018.
 Thankfully, with luck and excellent care from their team at Sick Kids, her son is now thriving and well on the road of recovery.

 Stephanie joined HAC as a way to help other families touched by histiocytosis.
-She lives in the GTA with her husband and son, and she is due to welcome a daughter in spring 2019.
+She lives in the GTA with her husband and son and daughter.

 On behalf of the Histiocytosis Association of Canada, we would like to thank Teresa for her dedication and volunteer time she spent as President.
 In that role, she ran several fundraisers and continued the march to find a cure.

 As an adult LCH survivor, she has fought to build awareness and support this very small community as well as supporting all other Histiocytosis diseases.
 We appreciate everything she has done and look forward to her continued involvement.